 Nominees that exhibit these qualities will be invited to submit a final application that will include an interview by the selection committee.

 Any investigator(s) active in MS research is eligible for the prize, and the nominee(s) may be from any institution or organization— public or private, government, as well as commercial entities.
-Nominees may also be at any stage of their professional career in MS research.
+The award is intended for early to mid-career MS researchers.
+Nominees should have no more than 20 years of experience as an independent investigator or team leader to be eligible.
 There are no specific requirements for residency or citizenship.
 Nominees need not be current or past grantees of the National MS Society.

 For over twenty years, Charles and Margery Barancik have been major supporters of research projects in the field of multiple sclerosis.
 Earlier this year, the Charles and Margery Barancik SO Foundation was organized to carry out some of the Barancik Family’s philanthropic programs.
 They recognize and believe in the power and influence that one creative and driven individual can have on the course of future events.
 The Barancik family members have noted the impressive achievements of singular individuals in driving change and attracting others to a cause.
 Their goal in establishing the Barancik Prize is to recognize and reward MS scientists who can positively and imaginatively impact the direction of MS research going forward.
 The Foundation is administered through the auspices of the Gulf Coast Community Foundation (GCCF).
 The Foundation will only consider proposals that it has specifically requested; unsolicited requests will not be considered.